 We had to take a photo standing in front of the object as proof that we had found it, Kasia was the photographer so I ended up in all the shots!

-Unlike the Orsay you can pictures everywhere, which was very refreshing.
-And I loved how empty it seemed even though I know there were a lot of people inside.
+Unlike the Orsay, you can pictures everywhere, which was very refreshing.
+And I loved how empty it seemed even though I knew there were a lot of people inside.

 Daisy is extremely organized and the materials are easy to follow and learn from and I quite enjoyed myself.
 I got to discover the museum in a way I had not thought about doing before.
 I would definitely do another hunt to be exposed to other parts of the museum in the same fashion.
 It is unique and entertaining.